MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/setup/customize-your-organization-theme.md

 You can create up to four additional group themes.

-1. On the General page, enter a name for your theme.
+1. On the **General** page, enter a name for your theme.

-2. Under Groups, you can select up to five Microsoft 365 Groups that can see your group theme, instead of using the default theme.
+2. Under **Groups**, you can select up to 5 Microsoft 365 Groups that can see your group theme, instead of using the default theme.
 You can also prevent users from overriding their theme and show the user's display name.

-3. Select Save to save your changes.
+3. Select **Save**.

 :::image type="content" source="../../media/default-theme-general-users.png" alt-text="Screenshot: General tab showing the default theme for a group of users in your organization":::